ivov/eslint-plugin-n8n-nodes-base/docs/rules/cred-class-field-documentation-url-miscased.md

 # cred-class-field-documentation-url-miscased

 `documentationUrl` field in credential class must be camel cased.
+Only applicable to nodes in the main repository.

 📋 This rule is part of the `plugin:n8n-nodes-base/credentials` config.